Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

 Building advanced email templates
 #################################

-This article describes advanced practices for customizing email notifications sent by trigger.
+This article describes advanced practices for customizing email notifications sent by the trigger.
 We will customize the email template for the `Send email`_ trigger action.

 .. contents::
     :local:
     :depth: 2

-How to include values conditionally
+How conditionally to include values
 +++++++++++++++++++++++++++++++++++

 Template engine allows you conditional including (or excluding) arbitrary content into a message.